Interviewing and Hiring Tips

 Selecting Applicants to Interview

-Applicants in the pool must be given equal consideration for the position applied to without regard to:
+All applicants must be given equal consideration for the position without regard to:

 - National Origin